Basement Waterproofing in Brantford

 Backwater valve: 1–2 days.
 Sump pump replace: a few hours.
 Sump pump new install with pit excavation: 1–2 days.
 Interior weeping tile: 3–7 days.
 Exterior excavation: 1–3 weeks depending on scope and weather.

 Yes.
-We handle emergency water damage cleanup as well.
+We handle 24 hour basement flooding emergency response in Brantford as well.
 If you've just had a flood, call us for emergency response first, then we can scope a waterproofing solution to prevent the next one.